encukou/freezeyt/README.md

     - /extra2.html
 ```

-Freezeyt will freeze these pages in addition to those it
+Freezeyt will handle these pages as if it found them by following links.
-finds by following links.
+(For example, by default it will follow links in extra pages.)

 Extra pages may also be given on the command line,
 e.g. `--extra-page /extra/ --extra-page /extra2.html`.